Allergies, Asthma and Autism

 Use technology to track asthma

 Many smartphone apps and wearable devices are available.
 These can help people with autism and asthma track their symptoms and medication use.
 Some apps provide reminders when it’s time to take medication or go to a doctor appointment.
-These tools can be particularly helpful for people with autism who may struggle with remembering to take their medication or communicate their symptoms.
+These tools can also be particularly helpful for people with autism who struggle with discussing their symptoms.

 Develop a routine